Sullivan, Illinois: History

 When Abraham Lincoln was campaigning for the state senate against Stephen A. Douglas, he gave a speech in Freeland Grove (now the Sullivan Civic Center parking lot).
-Freeland Grove was bounded by Wyman Park, Main Street, Strain Street, and Worth Street..There is now a small monument commemorating Lincoln's 1858 speech that faces Wyman Park near Main Street.
+Freeland Grove was bounded by Wyman Park, Main Street, Strain Street, and Worth Street.
+A small monument facing Wyman Park near Main Street commemorates Lincoln's 1858 speech.
 During this campaign, a riot broke out on the town square between the supporters of Lincoln and the supporters of Douglas.

 In 1864, a fire destroyed the first courthouse and a second, larger one was built that was in use until 1904, when it was demolished and the third, present-day courthouse was built.
 Along with the first courthouse building, hundreds of county records were lost.

-Sullivan was also home to the Titus Opera House, built in 1871, which was located on the north side of the town square.
+Sullivan was home to the Titus Opera House, built in 1871, which was located on the north side of the town square.
 On the second and third floors of the building, the large auditorium, balcony, and box seats could accommodate up to 800 patrons.
 The opera house was among the finest in the area, and it hosted a concert given by the great Venezuelan pianist Teresa Carreño.
-The opera house was built by a businessman and Civil War veteran named Joseph Titus as both an attraction for high society and a “playground” for his young daughter, Winifred.
-Winifred Titus grew up to become a talented pianist and singer.
-Titus toured Europe during her career, even performing at the legendary Palais Garnier in Paris.
+The opera house was built by a businessman and Civil War veteran named Joseph Titus as both an attraction for high society and a "playground" for his young daughter, Winifred, who grew up to become a talented pianist and singer.
+She toured Europe during her career, even performing at the legendary Palais Garnier in Paris.
 In the early morning of February 20, 1910, the Titus Opera House caught fire and tragically burned to the ground.
 This marked the end of a live entertainment era in Sullivan until Guy S. Little Jr. founded The Little Theatre on the Square decades later.

 Wyman Park, one of two parks on the north side of Sullivan, has an intriguing past.
 Albert Wyman, a man who immigrated to the United States from Germany, owned a shoe repair and sales shop on the west end of the town square.
 During the time Wyman was alive, Sullivan lacked a public park, so in his will he endowed much of his business profit to the city in order to purchase land for a park.
 While Wyman's will prohibited any kind of sales from occurring on the grounds of the new park, concession stands were built next to the baseball diamonds in the 1960s.

 The Moultrie County Historical and Genealogical Society, formerly located in downtown Sullivan, now on the southern end of town on South Hamilton Street, houses a small museum of the county's past.